mskcc/tempo/docs/running-the-pipeline.md

 The `--pairing <tsv>` file will be exactly the same as using FASTQ mapping TSV file, describing below.

 ::: tip Note
 The pipeline expects BAM file indices in the same subdirectories as `TUMOR_BAM` and `NORMAL_BAM`.
-If the index files `*.bai` or `*.bam.bai` do not exist, `pipeline.nf` will throw an error.
+If the index files `*.bai` or `*.bam.bai` do not exist, `dsl2.nf` will throw an error.
 The BAI column in the BAM Mapping TSV file is not actually used.

 Different from FASTQ mapping tsv, in this TSV file each SAMPLE id can only appear once, meaning the pipeline will not combine different BAMs for you for the same sample.
 :::